txm676/gambin/cran-comments.md

 ##This is a resubmission
-New version of the package that contains a new dataset
+New version of the package that contains some new functions

-Have corrected the version number issue

 ##Test environments
-*local Windows 10 install, R 3.4.1
+*local Windows 10 install, R 3.4.3
 * linux-gnu, R version 3.3.3 (via Travis)

 ##R CMD check results